josephjilovec/Personal-Productivity-Dashboard/README.md

 Reminders and Notifications: Receive timely reminders and notifications for upcoming tasks and goals.

 Collaboration: Collaborate with others by sharing tasks and goals with team members or family members.

+Benefits:

+Enhance personal productivity and time management skills.
+Foster a sense of accomplishment by achieving set goals and completing tasks.
+Track and analyze productivity patterns for continuous improvement.
+Encourage collaboration and accountability when working with others.

 Happy coding!